rcy08/User_Auth/README.md

-# User_Auth
+# User Authentication Service

-## Getting Started With the project
+## Getting Started With The Project

-First download the zip folder and extract it.
+*First download the zip folder and extract it.

-Then create a .env file in backend and add all the enviornment variables mentioned in the project.
+*Then create a .env file in backend and add all the enviornment variables mentioned in the project.

-Then run npm install in the both the frontend and backend directories.
+*Then run npm install in the both the frontend and backend directories.

-To run the service on your localhost change all the frontend links to localhost:3000 and backend links to localhost:4000 or add a proxy.
+*To run the service on your localhost change all the frontend links to localhost:3000 and backend links to localhost:4000 or add a proxy.

-Then start the backend with nodemon app.js and wait for it to connect with the database.
+*Then start the backend with nodemon app.js and wait for it to connect with the database.

-Then start the react server with npm run start
+*Then start the react server with npm run start

-You are good to go!
+*You are good to go!
 Navigate the website now.
 Thanks for trying out our project.

 ### `Contributors:`